Waste Management

 Phone – 6269 0000

 All waste must be placed on the nature strip the weekend prior to your scheduled collection week.
-Council’s contractor will collect your hard waste during the scheduled collection week.
+Council’s contractor will collect your green and hard waste during the scheduled collection week.
 Littering fines can be enforced for any items that are placed out earlier than permitted.

 If your waste is not pre-booked or does not comply with the size limits or material requirements, it will not be collected.